- The Designmuseum Danmark in Copenhagen is the most important Danish museum exclusively dedicated to industrial design and applied arts.

 Interior view of the museum’s building; photo Christian Hoyer

-The museum’s collection comprises furniture, light fixtures, vehicles, toys, porcelains, tableware, graphic designs and posters, textiles, clothes, photographs, technical drawings and sketches.
-The collection features works by many among the most important design designers, including Kaare Klint, Poul Henningsen, Arne Jacobsen, Finn Juhl, Verner Panton, and Erik Magnussen, among others.
+The museum’s collection comprises furniture, light fixtures, vehicles, toys, porcelains, tableware, graphic designs and posters, textiles, clothes, photographs, technical drawings, and sketches.
+The collection features pieces by many recognized designers, including Kaare Klint, Poul Henningsen, Arne Jacobsen, Finn Juhl, Verner Panton, and Erik Magnussen, among others.

 The permanent exhibition of the Designmuseum Danmark is divided into three main thematic sections, dedicated to Design and Craft from the 20th century (mostly focused on modern Danish design), to Porcelains made in the 1700-1880 period, and to innovative contemporary Danish designers (entitled Danish Design Now).